wenshizhang/present/README.md

 There are only two module for now, main and wizard.
 Main module control all logic, wizard module define wizard related functions.

+#TODO List

+For now, present version1.0 is done, yeah!
+But there are some features maybe can be done in furture version.
+Here are the list:

+* Redesign those pages, make it pretty
+* Wizard back event, when user press back button, new windows should be opened
+* Label text format doesn't look pretty at all, it can be adjust use html but I don't know how

 # How to use

 Just compilation main.py, very simple.